 Instructions: Use this worksheet to figure the amount, if any, of your medical expenses due to a home improvement.
 Enter the amount you paid for the home improvement 2.
 Enter the value of your home immediately after the improvement 3.
 Enter the value of your home immediately before the improvement 4.
 Subtract line 3 from line 2.
 This is the increase in the value of your home due to the improvement If line 4 is more than or equal to line 1, you have no medical expenses due to the home improvement; stop here.
 If line 4 is less than line 1, go to line 5.
-Subtract line 4 from line 1.
-These are your medical expenses due to the home improvement
+5. Subtract line 4 from line 1.
+These are your medical expenses due to the home your medical expenses due to a home improvement.
+1. Enter the amount you paid for the home 8,000